mansolo21/nkp-quickstart/README.md

 For NKP CLI:

 - Internet connectivity
-- Add NKP Rocky Linux to Prism Central. **DO NOT CHANGE** the auto-populated image name
+- Add NKP Rocky Linux to Prism Central. **DO NOT CHANGE** the auto-populated image name (must contain "release" in the name)

     <details>
     <summary>click to view example</summary>